Best ATV Spreaders: Effortlessly Revitalize Your Lawn in No Time

-The limited storage capacity means users with larger yards will have to refill it several times.
-The sides of the hopper are a little short, which can cause the material to spill if the ride gets bumpy.
+- Sides of the hopper are a little short, which can cause material to spill if the ride gets bumpy

 The large pneumatic tires roll easily over almost any terrain, while the generous 130-pound hopper has enough capacity to cover up to 25,000 square feet in a single trip.

-Assembly is a bit of a pain, especially for those who aren’t mechanically inclined.
-It’s prone to tipping on extreme inclines, so be careful when using on hills.
+- Assembly is a bit of a pain, especially for those who aren’t mechanically inclined

 This vertically-mounted, gravity-fed spreader features an adjustable shut off gate that lets you easily determine how much material to spread on each pass.